Introduction | Example | Tutorial | Applications

-Learn to open and close a file with the VBA Shell function.
-The Shell function returns the Process ID, PID, so you can kill the file when you’re done.
+Learn to open and close a file with the VBA Shell command.
+The Shell command returns the Process ID, PID, so you can kill the file when you’re done.

 If you want to know how to activate a file or folder that was previously opened, check out my article on AppActivate and more.